Bektashism: Origins and establishment

 It was originally founded as a Sufi movement.
-The branch became widespread in the Ottoman Empire, their lodges scattered throughout Anatolia as well as in the Balkans.
-It became the official order of the Janissary corps, the elite infantry corp of the Ottoman Army.
+The branch became widespread in the Ottoman Empire, with its lodges scattered throughout Anatolia and the Balkans.
+It became the official order of the Janissaries, the elite infantry corps of the Ottoman military.
 Therefore, they also became mainly associated with Anatolian and Balkan Muslims of Eastern Orthodox convert origin, mainly Albanians and northern Greeks (although most leading Bektashi babas were of southern Albanian origin).
 In 1826, the Bektashi order was banned throughout the Ottoman Empire by Sultan Mahmud II for having close ties with the Janissary corps.
-Many Bektashi dervishes were exiled, and some were executed.
-Their tekkes were destroyed and their revenues were confiscated.
-This decision was supported by the Sunni religious elite as well as the leaders of other, more orthodox, Sufi orders.
-Bektashis slowly regained freedom with the coming of the Tanzimat era.
-After the foundation of the Turkish Republic, Kemal Atatürk shut down the lodges in 1925.
-Consequently, the Bektashi leadership moved to Albania and established their headquarters in the city of Tirana.
-Among the most famous followers of Bektashi in the 19th century Balkans were Ali Pasha and Naim Frashëri.
+Many Bektashi dervishes were exiled, and some were executed, while tekkes were destroyed and their revenues were confiscated.
+This decision was supported by the Sunni religious elite and the leaders of other, more orthodox, Sufi orders.
+Bektashis slowly regained freedom with the coming of the Tanzimat.
+After the foundation of the Turkish Republic, Mustafa Kemal Atatürk shut down the lodges in 1925.
+Consequently, the Bektashi leadership moved to Albania and established their headquarters in Tirana.
+Among the most famous followers of Bektashi in the 19th-century Balkans were Ali Pasha of Yanina and Naim Frashëri.